Autumn Exhibition

 David Smart

-My home is Dartmoor National Park and I walk there most days.
+I have lived in Dartmoor National Park for more than 20 years.
 The images I make are not about realistic representation.
 Paper and colours combine to capture a sensation, a moment, a feeling - clouds blurring horizons, the soughing of molinia, the slow advance of lichen… Some days, high on the moor, I focus on limitless landscape and space, stoical hawthorns, or the dynamic architecture of tors.
 At other times, I respond to the complexities of intimate valleys - perhaps the tapestry of species-rich moorland meadows or quiet secret woodlands.
-Walking and making gives me a deeper understanding of life on Dartmoor - a tension between nature, conservation, preservation, heritage, tourism and the livelihoods of those who live there.
-I am intrigued by the many human footprints on the moor - the geometry of prehistoric field systems, ghosts of old mines, blackened leftovers following the violent swaling of a hillside.
+Walking, then making, gives me a deeper understanding of life on Dartmoor - a tension between nature, conservation, preservation, heritage, tourism and the livelihoods of those who live there.
+I am intrigued by the many human footprints on the moor - the geometry of prehistoric field systems, reaves, ghosts of old mines, blackened leftovers following the violent swaling of a hillside.

 These works are part of a collection of images made in response to Dartmoor Reaves.